BEST8OY/Auto-Image-Occlusion-Anki-Addon/config.md

 ## Technical Details

 **Detection Method:**
-- Uses PSM 11 (SPARSE_TEXT) - optimized for scattered text
+- Uses PSM 12 (SPARSE_TEXT with OSD) - optimized for scattered text
 - Line-based grouping for reliable granularity
 - Vertical merging for multi-line labels (configurable)
 - Each text block (single or multi-line) becomes a separate occlusion